-As versatile as they come, Post has collaborated with the likes of Kanye West, Justin Bieber and on a remix with our very own Lorde, but the closest he’s been to not just feeling like a rockstar but actually being one is at the 2018 MTV VMA’s when he performed alongside Aerosmith.
+As versatile as they come, Post has collaborated with many artists including a remix with our very own Lorde, but the closest he’s been to not just feeling like a rockstar but actually being one is at the 2018 MTV VMA’s when he performed alongside Aerosmith.
 Post performed his own single ‘Rockstar’ and then surprised the crowd by bringing out the band, including frontman Steven Tyler, to perform their hits ‘Dream On’ and ‘Toys In The Attic’.

 Earlier this year he did the same again but at the 61st Grammy Awards with the Red Hot Chili Peppers.
 Post’s full talents were on display, starting the medley solo with an acoustic version of his song ‘Stay’ and ditching the guitar for ‘Rockstar’, he ended the performance by bringing out the Chili’s to play their latest hit ‘Dark Necessities’.

 Ozzy Osbourne also had zero hesitation jumping on track ‘Take What You Want’ on his latest album Hollywood’s Bleeding.
 And clearly he was ecstatic with his decision as Post revealed in a recent interview with Zane Lowe that Ozzy told him it’s his “favourite sh*t” he’s done “since Sabbath.”
 Rapper Travis Scott also features on the same track, a song only he would think to make, further showcasing his unique sound.